 These are grants awarded to New Jersey residents who meet the financial aid guidelines established by the State of New Jersey for the Educational Opportunity Fund Program.
 For eligibility, students must be in full time attendance (nine credits a semester, fall and spring).
 For further information, contact the Director of the EOF Program at 973-618-3246.

-Financial Aid
+Graduate Financial Aid

-Approximately 99% of the students attending Caldwell University receive some form of financial aid.
-Any student whose family resources cannot meet the cost of his/her education should apply for financial aid from among the variety of grant, loan, employment, or other programs available:
+Any student whose resources cannot meet the cost of his/her education should apply for financial aid from among the variety of loan, employment, or other programs available: